wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 Applicable with `wallarm_acl_export_enable on`.

-Sets time in seconds within which if number of comparable and identical requests exceeds `wallarm_acl_export_sample_limit` the node stops sending requests from the denylisted IPs to the Cloud and starts sending only statistics.
+Sets time in seconds - if number of comparable and identical requests within this time exceeds `wallarm_acl_export_sample_limit` the node stops sending requests from the denylisted IPs to the Cloud and sends only the number of alike/identical requests.

 !!! info
     This parameter is set inside the http block.